 “Never in a million years did I imagine that this would be a possibility for me.
 You don’t normally see Snow Whites that are of Latin descent,” she said in the interview.
 “You don’t particularly see people who look like me or are me playing roles like that.
 When it was announced, it was a huge thing that was trending on Twitter for days, because all of the people were angry.
 We need to love them in the right direction.
 At the end of the day, I have a job to do that I’m really excited to do.
 I get to be a Latina princess.”

 Rachel will star opposite Gal Gadot, who is playing the Evil Queen.
-Gal, 37, is best known for playing Wonder Woman in various films in the DC Extended Universe, including Wonder Woman, the sequel Wonder Woman 1984, and Justice League.
+Gal is best known for playing Wonder Woman in various films in the DC Extended Universe, including Wonder Woman, the sequel Wonder Woman 1984, and Justice League.
 Gal was officially cast in Snow White in November 2021 and teased the role at the premiere of her Netflix film Red Notice that month.
-“I can’t say much other than the fact that I’m so excited and I cannot wait to get into the shoes and the crown of the Evil Queen,” she told People.
+“I can’t say much other than the fact that I’m so excited, and I cannot wait to get into the shoes and the crown of the Evil Queen,” she told People.

 The final star confirmed for the remake is Andrew Burnap, who is playing a new character named Jonathan.
-Andrew, 31, starred in the Broadway production The Inheritance and won a Tony Award.
+Andrew starred in the Broadway production The Inheritance and won a Tony Award.
 He appeared in the 2018 film The Chaperone and has had television roles in Younger, The Good Fight, WeCrashed, and Under the Banner of Heaven.

-‘Snow White’ Plot Details
+Snow White Plot Details

-Snow’s allies, the Seven Dwarfs, are expected to appear but that hasn’t sat well with Game of Thrones alum Peter Dinklage, who has a form of dwarfism.
+Snow’s allies, the Seven Dwarfs, are expected to appear in the live-action adaptation.
+However, the film has come under fire by Game of Thrones alum Peter Dinklage, who has a form of dwarfism.
 He criticized the remake during an interview on Marc Maron‘s podcast in January 2022.
 “It makes no sense to me.
-You’re progressive in one way, but then you’re still making that f**king backwards story about seven dwarfs living in a cave together, what the f*ck are you doing, man?”
+You’re progressive in one way, but then you’re still making that f**king backwards story about seven dwarfs living in a cave together, what the f**k are you doing, man?”
 Peter said.